 #PRAYLONDON acts a catalyst to unite the church in prayer in Jesus’ name during a major crisis in our capital.

 strategically and intentionally.
-This material would include:
+This material included:

 • Crafted Powerpoint

 • Key prayer points

 In March 2020, the #PRAYLONDON team are again creating some material to help Christians